firebolt-db/firebolt-python-sdk/docsrc/index.rst

 Getting started
 ==========================

-To use the Python SDK with a Firebolt account, you must provide your account information.
+To use the Python SDK, you must provide your account information.
 These parameters are used to connect to a Firebolt database to execute commands and queries:

 +------------------------------------+-------------------------------------------------------------------+
 | ``username``                       |  The email address associated with your Firebolt user.            |